milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Engage in any cheating, hacking, botting, or tampering, that gives the account owner an unfair advantage in an online multiplayer game

 We understand that sometimes streamers are victims of account takeover, fraud, or viewbotting directed by a malicious third party.
 We have methods to detect the responsible party and do not penalize good-faith streamers under these circumstances.

+  Enforcement Notes and Clarifications:

+Redirecting users to a livestream on another service via links on your Twitch page, QR codes, broadcast titles, and go-live notifications, is prohibited.
+Links to social media profiles, not directly tied to a livestream and links present in your Bio (About Me) or Panels are still permitted.
+Drops are meant to be earned during live gameplay with your community - not through streaming unrelated content like static images, rebroadcasts of past VODs/footage, or other scenarios where you are not interacting with your community.
+Prohibited example:  Using VODs or static images to stream with the core purpose of “Drop Farming”.
+Allowed example: Streaming a game with drops but taking a small break with a temporary “Be right back” static image.
 Suspension Evasion

 Circumventing our enforcement actions undermines the integrity of our service.
 For suspended users, any attempt to circumvent an account suspension or chat ban by using other accounts or identities will also result in an additional enforcement against your accounts, up to an indefinite suspension.
 For non-suspended Twitch streamers, you may react to a VOD or a livestream from another service of a suspended user, but you may not feature them on your stream as a guest (for example, streaming in the same room or using collaboration software to feature a suspended user as a guest, even in an ensemble).